orson88/personal_summary/README.md

 My CVs in russian and english languages respectively.

+# Pozdnyakov hypothesis of logyield's normal distribution.pdf
+My thesis paper in statistic which i aced.
+The topic was about checking the hypothesis about tickers' of Moscow Stock Market logyield distribution is normal with Jarque-Bera criteria.
+It is in russian but has screenchosts from jupyter notebook.

 # Pozdnyakov Customer Churn prediction on TelCo dataset.pdf
 My thesis paper in Machine Learning which i also aced.
 The topic was about analysis and prediction of customer churn on any chosen dataset.
 Sadly, also in Russian but has screenshotts from my Google Collab.